Building Pool Above Ground

 Above Ground Pools

 Yes.
-In accordance the Town's Pool By-law No.149-08, all types of swimming pools, including private spas (hot tubs, whirlpools and jacuzzis) which contain water having a depth 0.6 metres (24”) at any point, requires a pool permit.
+According to the Town's Pool By-law No.149-08, all types of swimming pools, including private spas (hot tubs, whirlpools and jacuzzis) which contain water having a depth 0.6 metres (24”) at any point, requires a pool permit.
 Unless a pool or private spa is being dismantled and reconstructed within the same location, a pool permit is not required.

 Prior to submission of a Building (Pool) Permit application, please consult with the Building Department @ 905-871-1600 Ext.
 5510.